Tuesday, September 13, 2011

 1912-2011

 I recently walked over to 139 West 10th Street in order to see where the Italian restaurant in John Sloan’s 1912 painting Renganeschi’s Saturday Night had once been located.
-Sloan lived only two blocks away and is known to have eaten there.
-On at least one occasion, he was even joined by Robert Henri, a fellow artist of the Ashcan School of realist painters.
-The artists and writers in Greenwich Village were fascinated by their neighbors, often using the social life of the city as the subject of their art.1 In this painting, Sloan depicts three young women sitting around a table on a girls’ night out; the scene looks so familiar that updating the clothing style would bring it into the present day.
-In fact, it was fascinating to see that there was still a restaurant in the old building, and that things had not changed as much as I might have expected.
+Sloan, who lived two blocks away and is known to have eaten there, was joined on at least one occasion by Robert Henri, a fellow artist of the Ashcan School.
+The artists and writers in Greenwich Village were fascinated by their neighbors, often using the social life of the city as the subject of their art.1 In this painting, Sloan depicts three young women on a girls’ night out, a scene so familiar that updating the clothing style would bring it into the present day.
+In fact, it was fascinating to see that there was still a restaurant in the old building, and that things had not changed all that much.

-When Renganeschi opened in 1898, foreign restaurants had been gaining in popularity for more than two decades.
-Although the dishes on the menu below from 1916 appear to be authentic, there were already reports that it was becoming difficult to find real Italian food in New York, for the cuisine in such restaurants had been evolving for some time.
-Historian Andrew Haley recounts in Turning the Tables that standard English-American fare began to appear on the menus of Italian restaurants, German beer halls, and Chinese chop suey houses in an attempt to attract more customers from the middle-class.2 Renganeschi’s set menu on the front cover offers a typical selection of roasts, salads, and vegetables.
-Interestingly, the fixed price depended on what dishes were ordered and when the meal was served.
-The lowest cost for the five-course "table d’hote dinner" was fifty cents.
-However, this price increased to sixty-five cents if lobster was selected for the third course, and seventy-five cents if the dinner with lobster was served between the hours of 5:00 and 9:00 PM.
-This menu refers to an outside dining area called the “summer garden,” and features an advertisement for the Italian Swiss Colony winery in California, showing the wicker-clad squat bottles once used for the red Chianti wines of Tuscany.
+Renganeschi opened in 1898 when foreign restaurants were gaining in popularity.
+While the dishes on the menu below from 1916 appear to be authentic, there were already reports in New York that it was becoming difficult to find real Italian food.
+Historian Andrew Haley recounts in Turning the Tables that standard American fare began to appear on the menus of Italian restaurants, German beer halls, and Chinese chop suey houses in an attempt to attract more customers from the emerging middle-class.2 The price of Renganeschi’s five-course "table d’hote dinner" depended on what was ordered and when the meal was served.
+The price increased from fifty cents to sixty-five cents if lobster was selected for the third course, and seventy-five cents if the dinner with lobster was served between the hours of 5:00 and 9:00 PM.
+The advertisement for the Italian Swiss Colony winery in California shows the type of wicker-clad bottle once used for the Chianti wines of Tuscany.

 The restaurant is now called De Santos.
-Featuring bare brick walls, the cozy interior has a rustic feeling.
-The small garden patio at the back is still being used as a dining area.
+The cozy interior has a rustic feeling and the small garden patio at the back is still used as a dining area.
 While looking around, I asked the manager what type of food they served.
-“Italian,” he replied, adding after a moment’s thought, “Well, not really Italian, it’s sort of Italian…it’s based on Italian,” struggling to find the words to describe the cuisine.
-His answer was close to what the owner of Renganeschi's might have said a hundred years ago.
-Savvy restaurateurs are still adjusting ethnic cuisines in new ways to attract more customers—the restaurant that preceded De Santos was the Caffè Torino, an “Itasia” that added Asian dishes like spring rolls and beef tataki to its basic Italian menu.
+“Italian,” he replied, adding after a moment’s thought, “Well, not really Italian, it’s sort of Italian.”
+His answer was close to what the owner of Renganeschi's might have said a hundred years earlier.
+Savvy restaurateurs still modify their menus to attract customers.
+The restaurant that preceded De Santos was the Caffè Torino, an “Itasia” that offered basic Italian cuisine and Asian dishes, such as spring rolls and beef tataki.

 Notes